MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 #### [Option 2](#tab/option-2)
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Choose the customer, and then choose the **Sales Price Lists** action.
-3. Choose **New** to create a new sales price list.
+3. Open the price list on which to specify the line discount.
+4. Create a new line, or choose the an existing line
-4. On the **General** and **Tax** FastTabs, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+5. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
-5. To add items to the list, do one of the following:
-   * To add many items, choose **Suggest Lines**, and then enter filter criteria to specify the types of items to add.
-Optionally, you can also enter some additional settings for the items that are specific to the price list.
-You can change these later, if needed.
-   * To add items manually, in the grid, in the **Product Type** field, choose the type of product that the price list is for.
-Depending on your selection, fill in the remaining fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]
+6. In the **Defines** field, choose either **Price & Discount**, or just **Discount**.
+7. In the **Line Discount %** field, specify the discount percentage.

+   > [!TIP]
+   > If you're editing an existing line, you can filter the lines by choosing the appropriate option in the **View Columns For** field.

 ---

 ## To set up an invoice discount for a customer
 When you have decided which customers are eligible for invoice discounts, enter the invoice discount code on the customer cards and set up the terms for each code.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Open the customer card for a customer that will be eligible for invoice discounts.
 3. In the **Invoice Disc.
-Code** field, select a code for the relevant invoice discount terms to use to calculate invoice discounts for the customer.
+Code** field, select a code for the relevant invoice discount terms to use to calculate invoice discounts for the customer. <!--Looks like I can only choose customers in this list-->

 > [!NOTE]
 > Invoice discount codes are represented by existing customer cards.
 This enables you to quickly assign invoice discount terms to customers by picking the name of another customer who will have the same terms.